ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/UbuntuImages.md

 <img src="UbuntuImages.assets\Screenshot_2.png" alt="logo" style="zoom:100%; margin-left: auto; margin-right: auto; display: block;" />

-The default home screen of Ubuntu 20.04 of I-Pi SMARC IMX8M Plus appears like above, you can also change the background of your home screen.
+The default home screen of Ubuntu 20.04 of I-Pi SMARC IMX8M Plus appears like above.
+You can also change the background of your home screen.

 ## Binary Image download Link